Programs

 Spring 2023: Documenting Engaged Teaching

-This professional learning community (PLC) brings together early and mid-career instructors to develop practices that support effective documentation of engaged teaching.
-Designed to be a complimentary effort to faculty-led conversations about the standards of teaching excellence, this PLC will produce artifacts that can be shared widely with our community.
+This professional learning community (PLC) brought together early and mid-career instructors to develop practices that support effective documentation of engaged teaching.
+Designed to be a complimentary effort to faculty-led conversations about the standards of teaching excellence, this PLC produced artifacts that have been shared widely with our community.
 For more information about PLC outcomes, time commitments, and compensation and recognition, please click here.

 Program Educational Goals and Learning Assessment

 Program Educational Goal (PEG) and Program Learning Assessment programs are designed to support faculty in degree-granting programs engage in two processes critical to guiding and understanding student learning: (a) creating or revising program educational goals and (b) creating or revising a program assessment plan.
-CTAL is offering two versions of programming to support both program educational goal and program assessment plan creation or revision.
-One is a set of self-guided modules, and the other is a CTAL-guided support series running during the fall 2022 and spring 2023 semesters.
+In 2023-2024, CTAL is offering programming to support program assessment plan creation or revision.
+Self-guided modules are also available.

 Summer Institute on Teaching (SIT)